 HR professionals understand the significance of candidate engagement (CX).
 Getting the candidate experience right, however, is no easy feat.
 Though significant, it’s time-consuming and often takes HR departments away from their primary objectives.
 An RPO provider offers the experience and in-house expertise to fully optimise the candidate experience for a business.
-Not only does this increase the chances of attracting top talent, but it also impacts a business’ ability to grow its market share within its industry.
+Not only does this increase the chances of attracting top talent, but it also impacts a business’s ability to grow its market share within its industry.

 - Expert employer branding